 Investments in rental properties can be a complex and time-consuming process.
 Yet, Arrived Homes has created a platform allowing everyone to buy shares and earn passive income with minimal hassle.
 The process can be summarized in four steps:

-4. Earning - Besides earning passive income, shareholders take part in property value appreciation.
+- Earning - Besides earning passive income, shareholders take part in property value appreciation.
+Arrived says investors in individual properties and funds can also receive monthly dividends once the investment is generating income.

 Arrived Homes places all newly acquired properties in an LLC, which means that investors are not personally liable for any lawsuits or debts related to the business.

-One of the most significant benefits of Arrived Homes is the low amount you need to invest to become a shareholder.
+One of the most significant benefits here is the low amount you need to invest to become a shareholder.

 To enter the real-estate rental market via Arrived Homes, the minimum investment you must make is $100.
 So, if you’ve ever wondered how to start investing with little money, this company may be an excellent place to start.

-Arrived Homes is open to any US citizen or resident who is at least 18 years old, and individuals don’t need to be accredited investors to be eligible.
+Arrived Homes is open to any U.S. citizen or green card holder who resides within the 50 United States and is at least 18 years old, and individuals don’t need to be accredited investors to be eligible.

 When you invest in an Arrived Homes property, you buy a share of the LLC that owns that particular property.
 Your share entitles you to a percentage of the property’s rental income and value appreciation.
 So, if you own 5% of the shares, you generate 5% of the asset’s economic interest over time.

-When investing through this crowdfunding company, you are subject to two types of Arrived Homes fees.
+When investing through this crowdfunding company, you are subject to two types of fees.

 Sourcing Fee